 Mount Olympus Utah

 The trailhead is located on the east side of Wasatch Boulevard.
 From 4500 south, drive south on Wasatch Boulevard for about 1.6 miles to the parking area.
 A sign identifies the parking lot as the Mount Olympus Trailhead.
 (A large rock next to the trailhead is known locally as Pete's Rock and is a popular place for casual rock climbing.)
 Also a popular place for romantic couples to watch the sunset.

 From the trailhead, follow the obvious trail east up the mountain.

 From the summit, return the way you came up.
+Easy enough?